PAGE 1

 Roger Martin

-Martin has been creating wildlife sculpture in various mediums for over 25 years.
+Martin has been creating wildlife sculpture in various mediums for more than 35 years.
 Starting his career as an assistant curator of exhibits at the Schiele Museum of Natural History.
 Roger has traveled the world, studying animals in the wild, from the goats and sheep of Alaska to the birds and mammals of Africa, Asia and the South Pacific.

 Andi Mascareñas